+Introduction: Rich world and poor world in the era of globalization Theories of development How to get rich: capitalism and industrialization Poverty: what, how and why

+Globalization, trade and Multi-National Corporations (MNCs)

+Population growth and migration

+Health, education and human development

+Environment and development

+Social and economic inequality

+State vs. Market

+Conflict, development and development resistance

+Democracy and development

-Introduction: Rich world and poor world in the era of globalisation
+Introduction: Rich world and poor world in the era of globalization

-Theories of development and humanitarian intervention
+Theories of development

-How to get rich: capitalism and industrialisation
+How to get rich: capitalism and industrialization

 Poverty: what, how and why

 Globalization, trade and Multi-National Corporations (MNCs)

 Population growth and migration

 Health, education and human development

 Environment and development

 Social and economic inequality

 State vs. Market

-Conflict and development
+Conflict, development and development resistance

-Democracy, Institution and development
+Democracy and development